IPS-Eye-White

 Proponents often refer to this doctrine as "hard to understand".

-Guilt and innocence are the warp and weft of the fabric of our justice system.
-Man's fundamental concept of justice is that a person cannot be condemned and punished except for intentional, reckless or negligent wrong doing.
-Does it not speak volumes that we consider it a "miscarriage of justice" when an innocent person is sentenced for an illegal act he did not commit.
-Certain individuals and organizations rightly do everything in their power to free these people.
-Peter Neufeld, the co-founder of one of these organizations (aptly named The Innocence Project) says (Emphasis Added)
+This because man's fundamental concept of justice is that a person cannot be condemned and punished except for intentional, reckless or negligent wrong doing.
+In fact, guilt and innocence are the warp and weft of the fabric of our justice system.
+Although a lot more needs to be done thankfully some individuals and organizations do everything in their power to prove these people innocent and free them from wrongful punishment.
+Peter Neufeld, the co-founder of an organization (aptly named The Innocence Project) says (Emphasis Added)

 Thousands of innocent people are languishing in prison for crimes they didn't commit.
 These citizens' most basic rights to life and liberty have been quashed by an egregious failure of our criminal justice system.
 Innocent Project centers are the last hope, not only for the victims, but also for the very concept of justice as we know it."
 [01]